Murmura Namkeen Recipe (Murmura Chivda)

 It is easy to make, needs basic pantry ingredients, and tastes much better than the store-bought namkeen.

-Murmura Namkeen is popularly prepared during festivals like Diwali, and Holi and served to guests or enjoyed as a snack with an evening cup of coffee or tea.
+Murmura Namkeen is popularly prepared during festivals like Diwali and Holi and served to guests or enjoyed as a snack with an evening cup of coffee or tea.

 Ingredients

-Others – You will also need curry leaves, asafetida (hing), regular white salt, black salt, and powdered sugar.
+Others – You will also need oil, curry leaves, asafetida (hing), regular white salt, black salt, and powdered sugar.

 Skip adding asafetida to make it gluten-free.

-How To Make Murmura Namkeen
+How To Make Murmura Chivda Recipe – Step By Step

-Push the fried peanuts and cashew nuts to the side of the pan.
+Step 3: Push the fried peanuts and cashew nuts to the side of the pan.

-Add 20-25 whole curry leaves and fry until crisp, stirring continuously.
+Step 4: Add 20-25 whole curry leaves and fry until crisp, stirring continuously.

-Once done, mix everything together.
+Step 5: Once done, mix everything together.

-Reduce the heat to low.
+Step 6: Reduce the heat to low.

-- ½ teaspoon asafetida
+- ยฝ teaspoon asafetida

-Now add 3 cups of puffed rice to the pan and mix well to coat with the spices.
+Step 8: Now add 3 cups of puffed rice to the pan and mix well to coat with the spices.

-Fry on low flame for 7-8 minutes or until the murmura is crispy and crunchy, stirring very frequently.
+Step 9: Fry on low flame for 7-8 minutes or until the murmura is crispy and crunchy, stirring very frequently.

 Frequently Asked Questions

-You can add many other ingredients to this recipe and make a new version. here are some examples
+You can add many other ingredients to this recipe and make a new version.
+Here are some examples

 1. Dried coconut slices